San Francisco’s City Lights

 Literary San Francisco offers visitors its City Lights Bookstore, a hub of all-things-literary established in 1953 by Lawrence Ferlinghetti at 261 Columbus Avenue in North Beach.
 (The photo above was taken on a nearby corner.)
 Visit its website here: citylights.com.

-When you visit, be sure to pick up their “Bikes to Books” map by Nicole Gluckstern and Burrito Justice.
+At City Lights, be sure to pick up the “Bikes to Books” map by Nicole Gluckstern and Burrito Justice.
 Intended for cyclers, it strings together the settings of books, authors, and artists throughout San Francisco.
-The map includes streets named after Ambrose Bierce, Jack London, Dashiell Hammett, and William Saroyan.

 Turn the corner past the display and you will see the bakers preparing the dough for sourdough bread, a must-have treat for any San Francisco tourist.

-The Boudin Bakery in San Francisco is the seventh stop on our Northern California Trail!
+San Francisco is the seventh stop on our Northern California Author Adventures Trail!